Early Buddhist texts: Sanskrit EBTs

 According to Mark Allon, an important recent find is "a substantial portion of a large Sanskrit birch bark manuscript of the Dirghagama, the division of the canon containing long discourses, belonging to the (Mula)-Sarvastivada school, which dates to the seventh or eighth centuries AD".

-This Gilgit Dīrgha Āgama contains forty-seven discourses.
-This includes some sutras not found in Pali at all, like the Māyājāla sutra, the Catuṣpariṣat-sūtra, and the Arthavistara-sūtra.
+This Gilgit Dīrgha Āgama contains forty-seven discourses and it includes some sutras not found in Pali at all, like the Māyājāla sutra, the Catuṣpariṣat-sūtra, and the Arthavistara-sūtra.

-The Arthaviniścaya Sūtra is a composite text which is mainly made up of early Buddhist material organized into an Abhidharma type list.
+The Arthaviniścaya Sūtra is a composite text that is mainly made up of early Buddhist material organized into an Abhidharma type list.

-Sanskrit fragments of different early Buddhist Agamas also survive from various sources, including from the archaeological finds in the Tarim Basin and the city of Turfan.
+Sanskrit fragments of different early Buddhist Agamas also survive from various sources, including archaeological finds in the Tarim Basin and the city of Turfan.
 These finds include versions of a Sanskrit Udanavarga.
 Other Sanskrit Agama texts include the (non-Mahayana) Mahāparinirvāṇasutra, and the Pratītyasamutpādādivibhaṅganirdeśa.

-Various Vinaya texts also survive in Sanskrit, including Vinaya texts from the Sarvāstivāda Vinaya and the Mūlasarvāstivāda Vinaya.
+Various Vinaya texts also survive in Sanskrit, including those of the Sarvāstivāda Vinaya and the Mūlasarvāstivāda Vinaya.
 The Lalitavistara Sūtra, though including much later additions, also includes some EBT parallel passages, including passages on the first sermon at Varanasi.